-The key in the lower right corner of the keyboard (<blank-bottom>) is called the Swat key.
+The key in the lower right corner of the keyboard on a Microswitch keyboard (<blank-bottom>) or in the upper right on an ADL keyboard (FR1) is called the Swat key.
 If you press it, as well as the <ctrl> and <left-shift> keys, the Swat debugger will be invoked.
 If you do this by mistake, <ctrl>P will resume your program without interfering with its execution, and <ctrl>K will abort your program.